mvestil/ecommark/README.md

 Ecommark
 ---
-Basic product listing page using RESTful API for demo purposes
+Basic product listing page using RESTful API for demo purposes using Laravel 5.8

 #### What you need to see here?